kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         (crontab -l 2>/dev/null; echo "$LINE")| crontab - done < /path_to_your_script/cron.sh

-So whenever I change something in my crontab, in order to make it permanent, I have to change the crontab template accordingly.
+So whenever I change something in my crontab, in order to make it permanent, I have to change the crontab template `cron.sh` accordingly.
 But that's it.

 End of digression.